atanas-hristozov/Java_Clothing_Storage/README.md

-Clothing Warehouse
+# Clothing Warehouse

-You are a volunteer at the local clothing and shoe warehouse, whose purpose is to sort them and distribute them to people in need.
-As a programmer, you notice that there is room for optimization regarding gloves and shoes.
-You also decide to sort the list alphabetically.
+This program simulates a volunteer's task at a local clothing and shoe warehouse, aimed at sorting and distributing items to people in need.
+The optimization of gloves and shoes and the alphabetical sorting of the list are the key functionalities addressed in this code.

-Input data
+## Input Data

-Read from the console.
+Reads from the console.
-On the first line is the number N - number of input lines that will follow.
+- The first line contains the number N, indicating the number of input lines to follow.
-On the next N number of lines will be the brand names.
+- The next N lines consist of brand names.

-Output data
+## Output Data

-Print to the console.
+Prints to the console.
-Print each unique mark on a new line in the following format:
+- Prints each unique brand on a new line in the following format: `{brand} {quantities} {even number?}`
-{brand} {quantities} {even number?}

-See sample tests
-Limits
+### Limits
-1 <= N <= 1000
+- 1 <= N <= 1000
-Each name contains only letters and numbers.
+- Each name contains only letters and numbers.
-All brand names are unique.
+- All brand names are unique.

-Sample tests
+## Sample Tests

-Input data
+### Input
-6
-Hudson
-Nine West
-Elemis
-Imusa
-Tom Ford
-Nine West

-Output data
-Elemis 1 No
-Hudson 1 No
-Imusa 1 No
-Nine West 2 Yes
-Tom Ford 1 No